Alonso-del-Arte/floating-point-library/Basics.md

 extra bits with more 1s.

-Converting a floating point number to a wider format is rather more complicated, especially if the number is subnormal in the original format, as it would not be subnormal in the target format.
+Converting a floating point number to a wider format is rather more complicated, especially if the number is subnormal but not 0.0 in the original format, as it would not be subnormal in the target format.

 FINISH WRITING